Aizkolaritza: Competitions

 The competitions are usually a race for the finish by however many individual competitors there are but occasionally they are done txandetan, in relays, where two aizkolaris form a team and relieve the other once a trunk has been chopped through.
 The focus is more on stamina than speed compared to other wood-chopping events outside the Basque Country and most competitions last half an hour at the very least but normally more than an hour.

 They can be held with each aizkolari having two helpers.
 The botilero (botillero in Spanish) holds the towel and brings new axes.
 The prestatzaile (enseñador in Spanish) checks the two halves are fully separated (they sometimes appear to have but are still connected), dictates the rhythm and indicates where best to hit next.

 In a famous competition held in 1983 in Tolosa, two aizkolaris called Jose Mari Mendizabal and Mikel Mindegi had a wager to chop six 110 ontza trunks and 52 kanaerdikoa (a total of 100 kanaerdi) each in less than 5 hours.
 Mendizabal won the competition and 2 million pesetas taking just 4:12hrs, Mindegi 4:29hrs.
 But the most famous aizkolari was probably a man nicknamed Santa Ageda who competed in an epic event in the bullring of Azpeitia in 1903.

 Many aizkolariak compete into high age.
 In 1900, Augustin Unanue who was aged 75 at the time, famously chopped a log of 1m diameter in 4 hours.
 Famous competitions often lead to the composition of bertsos in honour of the event.

 The most important modern day competition is probably the Urrezko Aizkora, the "golden axe" competition where the best aizkolaris from all over the Basque Country compete against each other individually or in pairs.
 There are several categories, including two junior competitions for people under the age of 23 and 18.
 The competitions are held in different places in the Basque Country over a period of two months to establish a winner.
 Held since 1997, it has been held annually since.
 Other important competitions are the Donostiako Urrezko Kopako ("gold cup of San Sebastián"), the Euskal Herriko Lehen Maila ("premier league of the Basque Country") and the provincial competitions.

 Over-regional championships

 Urrezko Aizkora

-An annual nationwide event with the final taking place in Azpeitia.
+An annual event with the final taking place in Azpeitia.
 The winner or winning pair in the adult categories are given in bold.